Patrick Kluivert: AC Milan

 Kluivert's career at Milan started well, with the striker scoring a sensational goal against Juventus in the Trofeo Luigi Berlusconi.
-However, he spent only one season at the San Siro, scoring six times in 27 Serie A matches, as the Rossoneri finished in 10th place.
+However, he spent only one season at the San Siro, scoring six times in 27 Serie A matches, as the Rossoneri finished in tenth place.

 Barcelona

-On 28 August 1998, an hour before the transfer deadline, Kluivert signed a four-year contract with FC Barcelona for a fee of £8.75 million.
+On 28 August 1998, an hour before the transfer deadline, Kluivert signed a four-year contract with Barcelona for a fee of £8.75 million.
 Kluivert was reunited with Louis van Gaal, a mentor from his days at Ajax.
 Kluivert scored 16 league goals and formed a successful partnership with Rivaldo, which enabled Barça to defend the Spanish La Liga in 1998–99.
 The following season was also a successful one for Kluivert.
 Although Barcelona failed to win a third consecutive league title, Kluivert finished the season as the club's top scorer with 15 league goals.
-Kluivert went on to top score twice more in his next four seasons at Camp Nou but the team completed a period of five years without a major trophy after their title success in 1999.
+Kluivert went on to be the top scorer twice more in his next four seasons at Camp Nou, but the team endured a period of five years without a major trophy after their title success in 1999.

 In the summer of 2004, Kluivert was one of four Dutch players released by Barcelona.
 He ended his career at Barça with 124 goals from 249 appearances.
-In 2015, the Dutchman once again featured for Barca in a legends game against Uganda all stars where he, in lobbing the ball, scored an amazing goal.

 Newcastle United

 Kluivert joined Newcastle United on a free transfer in July 2004.
-He stated that his reasons for joining Newcastle was due to the overwhelming reaction he received whilst playing for Barcelona against Newcastle during a pre season friendly as well as teaming up with Newcastle's star players such as Alan Shearer.
-Kluivert scored some classy and crucial goals at and away from St James' Park namely in winning strikes against both Chelsea and Tottenham Hotspur in the FA Cup, with both games ending 1–0 to Newcastle.
+He stated that his reasons for joining Newcastle was due to the overwhelming reaction he received whilst playing for Barcelona against Newcastle during a pre season friendly, as well as teaming up with Newcastle's star players, such as Alan Shearer.
+Kluivert scored some classy and crucial goals at home and away from St James' Park, namely in winning strikes against both Chelsea and Tottenham Hotspur in the FA Cup, with both games ending 1–0 to Newcastle.
 He also scored away against Olympiakos in a 3–1 win in the first leg of the round of 16 of the UEFA Cup.
-Kluivert eventually scored five goals in all in that season's UEFA Cup.
-He altogether scored 13 goals in his debut season, being Newcastle's overall second highest goal scorer for the 2004–05 season.
-Despite these feats, Kluivert was then released by Newcastle in the summer of 2005.
+Kluivert eventually scored five goals in all in that season's competition.
+Altogether, he scored 13 goals in his debut season, being Newcastle's overall second highest goal scorer for the 2004–05 season.
+Despite these feats, Kluivert was released by Newcastle in the summer of 2005.

 Valencia

-Kluivert decided to return to Spain to play at the Mestalla for Valencia CF. During that 2005–06 season, Valencia finished third in La Liga thus qualifying for the Champions League after a one-season absence.
-Kluivert played for a total of 202 minutes, as he spent most of that season injured.
+Kluivert decided to return to Spain to play at the Mestalla for Valencia.
+During the 2005–06 season, Valencia finished third in La Liga, thus qualifying for the Champions League after a one-season absence.
+Kluivert played for a total of 202 minutes, as he spent most of the season injured.